 Expected Return Arithmetic Basis

 Asset Class Target Asset Allocation Real Return Arithmetic Basis Long-Term Expected Portfolio Real Rate of Return

-Equity Securities 37.00% 6.58% 2.43%
+Equity Securities 35.00% 6.58% 2.30%

-Debt Securities 20.00% (0.28%) (0.06%)
+Debt Securities 20.00% 1.08% 0.22%

-Real Assets 15.00% 5.77% 0.87%
+Real Assets 18.00% 5.72% 1.03%

-Private Equity 12.00% 9.85% 1.18%
+Private Equity 12.00% 9.80% 1.18%

-Absolute Return 16.00% 2.91% 0.47%
+Absolute Return 15.00% 2.91% 0.44%

-Cash & Cash Equivalents 0.00% (1.01%) 0.00%
+Cash & Cash Equivalents 0.00% (0.11%) 0.00%

-Totals 100.00% 4.89%
+Totals 100.00% 5.17%

 Inflation 2.50%

-Expected Arithmetic Nomin 7.39%
+Expected Arithmetic Nom inal Return 7.67%

-The 6.85% assumed investment rate of return is comprised of an inflation rate of 2.50%, and a real return of 4.45% that is net of investment expense.
+The 6.85% assumed investment rate of return is comprised of an inflation rate of 2.50%, and a real return of 4.35% that is net of investment expense.

 The discount rate used to measure the total pension liability was 6.85 percent.
 The projection of cash flows used to determine the discount rate assumed that employee contributions will be made at the current contribution rate, and that contributions from all participating employers will be made at contractually required rates that are actuarially determined and certified by the URS Board.
 Based on those assumptions, the pension plan's fiduciary net position was projected to be available to make all projected future benefit payments of current, active, and inactive employees.
 Therefore, the long-term expected rate of return on pension plan investments was applied to all periods of projected benefit payments, to determine the total pension liability.
-The discount rate was reduced from 6.95% to 6.85% from the prior measurement date.
 The discount rate does not use the Municipal Bond Index Rate.
-The discount rate was reduced from 6.95% to 6.85% from the prior measurement date.

-The following presents the proportionate share of the net pension liability calculated using the discount rate of 6.85 percent, as well as what the proportionate share of the net pension liability (asset) would be if it were calculated using a discount rate that is 1 percentage point lower (5.85 percent) or 1 percentage point higher (7.85 percent) than the current rate.
+The following presents the proportionate share of the net pension liability calculated using the discount rate of 6.85 percent, as well as what the proportionate share of the net pension liability (asset) would be if it were calculated using a discount rate that is 1 percentage point lower (5.85 percent) or 1 percentage point higher (7.85 percent) than the current rate: